The Direct Access scheme allows individuals and members of the public to instruct a barrister directly, without the need to instruct any other lawyer.

 However, some legal problems are not suitable for Direct Access and there are some elements of a case that a barrister will not be able to do for you.
 In these circumstances we would provide guidance as to how best to proceed.

 The Bar Standards Board’s Public Access Guidance for Lay Clients may be found here.

 - Shilpa Shah

 Under the Direct Access scheme, our barristers may:

 - Provide you with legal advice about the merits and potential outcomes of your case

 - Assist you with drafting correspondence

-- Advise you on the formal steps which need to be taken in proceedings and draft formal documents for use in those proceedings
+- Advice you on the formal steps which need to be taken in proceedings and draft formal documents for use in those proceedings

 - Assist with drafting witness statements